PDUBZ3R0/toltha/README.md

-<a href=#story" style="text-decoration: none; color: slategrey">****toltha***</a> is a very slim wrapper on [undici](https://npm.io/package/undici)'s request (undici is the fastest http/s client for node.js).
+[*](#story)***toltha***</a> is a very slim wrapper on [undici](https://npm.io/package/undici)'s request (undici is the fastest http/s client for node.js).
 It's purpose is to provide a thin and simple interface to support common use cases and features that currently require a lot of research or a lot of boilerplate code.
 It easily replaces fetch, axios or other libraries, with the primary goal being to out-perform them all.

 ### Features
 - Supports HTTP/S and SOCKS4/5 proxies per request (including auth support).